Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers South Africa does not offer specific tax breaks or financial incentives for data center construction or operation.
-The standard corporate tax laws apply, with a Value Added Tax (VAT) of 15% on most goods and services.
+Tax Advantage For Data Centers South Africa does not offer specific tax incentives for data center investment or operations.
+Businesses must operate within the standard federal framework, which includes a 15% Value-Added Tax (VAT) on services.

 Natural Disaster Risk

-Pretoria has a moderate overall risk profile for natural disasters, with an INFORM Risk score of 4.8 out of 10, as of September 2025.
-The risk landscape is dominated by climate-related, rather than seismic, events.
+Pretoria has a Medium disaster risk profile, with an INFORM Risk score of 4.8 out of 10, as of September 2025.
+The risk profile is not driven by seismic or storm activity but by environmental and infrastructure pressures.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business